-The Panasonic Lumix DMC-FZ1000 and the Sony Alpha A6000 are two digital cameras that were announced, respectively, in June 2014 and February 2014.
+The Panasonic Lumix DMC-FZ1000 and the Sony Alpha A6000 are two digital cameras that were revealed to the public, respectively, in June 2014 and February 2014.
 The FZ1000 is a fixed lens compact, while the A6000 is a mirrorless interchangeable lens camera.
-The cameras are based on an one-inch (FZ1000) and an APS-C sensor.
-The Panasonic has a resolution of 20 megapixel, whereas the Sony provides 24 MP.
+The cameras are based on an one-inch (FZ1000) and an APS-C (A6000) sensor.
+The Panasonic has a resolution of 20 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is considerably smaller (41 percent) than the Panasonic FZ1000.
 In this context, it is worth noting that neither the FZ1000 nor the A6000 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the FZ1000 has a lens built in, whereas the A6000 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the A6000 and their specifications in the Sony E-Mount Lens Catalog.

 The power pack in the A6000 can be charged via the USB port, which can be very convenient when travelling.